Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 Copy and paste this into the readme for the repo

+## Name
+Common name of the threat actor

+## Aliases
+Other names the threat actor is known by

+## Overview
+A high level summary of the threat actor

 ## Attack Pattern
 A type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.